||102 School of Music Building

 Requirements for Student Teaching

 Student teaching is offered each fall and spring semester, scheduled as an all-day, Monday through Friday experience.
 Student teachers must also plan for 3:30-4:30 p.m. meetings on Monday.
 The student teaching experience must include a minimum of 270 clock hours, 180 of which must be actual teaching.
+A substantial portion of the 180 clock hours in actual teaching must be on an all-day basis.

 No student may schedule more than 15 semester hours of work during the semester in which student teaching is done.
 Any student who is within 14 hours of graduation and is not qualified for supervised student teaching will be dropped from the program.

-- Demonstrated proficiency in written expression
+- Proficiency in written expression

 Degrees in the music education programs in this college are conferred when the following conditions have been met: